jabattack1/misfits/README.md

 ### Installing

-You can do 2 things to get you up and running with Market App, you can either run
+You can do 2 things to get you up and running with Market App, you can either fork everything in this repo and run:

 ```
 npm install
 ```
 or

-you can install Next.js with Jest unit testing and copy/paste over essential folders/files
+you can install Next.js with Jest unit testing and copy/paste over only the essential folders/files.

 ```
 npm i npx